 Do you accept yourself as you are?
-As working parents, many of us are stretched, feeling stressed, and possibly guilty of being too hard on ourselves.
-Bec Williams of The You Project is here to unpack self-acceptance and remind you that happiness is right in front of you if you’re paying attention.
+As working parents and caregivers, many of us are stretched, feeling stressed, and possibly guilty of being too hard on ourselves.
+Bec Williams of The You Project is here to unpack self-acceptance and remind you that happiness is right in front of you — if you’re paying attention.

-A mentor recently asked me to unpack my concept of self-belief, and I had a crack because while I chuckled about all the unpacking—at conferences, at companies—I noticed the term had sneakily weaved its way into my vocabulary.
+A mentor recently asked me to unpack my concept of self-belief, and I had a go because while I chuckled about all the unpacking — at conferences, at companies — I noticed the term had sneakily weaved its way into my vocabulary.
 So, today I’m getting on board with the jargon and I’m unpacking self-acceptance.

 The self-acceptance formula

-Self-acceptance is an acceptance of yourself in entirety (the good, the bad and the awesome) or, as Nathaniel Branden explains in The Six Pillars of Self Esteem^, “My refusal to be in an adversarial relationship with myself”.
+Self-acceptance is an acceptance of yourself in entirety (the good, the bad, and the awesome) or, as Nathaniel Branden explains in The Six Pillars of Self Esteem1, “My refusal to be in an adversarial relationship with myself”.

 Love your unconditioned self